 3. Web sales and web-influenced sales are growing

 Speaking of e-commerce, it’s no secret that more and more customers are making purchases online.
-Forrester expects that online US retail sales will grow 17% between 2016 and 2018.
+Forrester data showed that online US retail sales grew 17% between 2016 and 2018.
 However, an even larger part of the equation is offline sales that are influenced by online interactions.
-In 2016, web-influenced offline sales are expected to top purely offline sales for the first time ever to the tune of $1.6 trillion, and increase another 12% between 2016 and 2018.
+In 2016, web-influenced offline sales topped purely offline sales for the first time ever to the tune of $1.6 trillion, and increased another 12% between 2016 and 2018.
 Even if customers are coming to your store to make a purchase, they are going online first.
 This trend requires that web self-service becomes more useful and more integrated into the customer’s journey.

-4. Liquid expectations are raising the bar for interactions
+4. Liquid customer expectations are raising the bar for interactions

 Gone are the days where customers would only compare you to your direct competitors.
 Today’s customer compares you to all brands with which they interact.
 Accenture refers to this phenomenon as “liquid expectations.”
 For example, even if Apple’s products don’t compete with yours, customers are comparing your website to Apple.com.

 Another example is Delta: if you call them to check on your flight, they identify you using your phone number and provide relevant flight information without requiring any other input from you.
 But the next time you’re shopping online and start a chat, you’re disappointed when the company doesn’t know who you are and instantly provide relevant information.
 You wonder, if Delta can do it, why can’t this website do it?
 Companies need to recognize that customers have liquid expectations, and adopt a broader, more holistic view of how customers interact with the world.

 5. Mobile technology has increased consumer comfort with virtual agents